A good craftsperson is known by their tools. – proverb quoted by F.P. Brooks, The Mythical Man-Month, 1975

 1. What is a life-cycle model?

-2. What are the five basic phases of the waterfall model and what general tasks are done in each one?
+2. What are the basic phases of the waterfall model and what general tasks are done in each one?
+We’ll focus on the five phases shown in the diagram.

 3. Which of the software development models listed in the article best describes your personal development habits?
 Could it be the “Code and fix” model?!